-- Buffer distances and types of equipment selected to minimize noise and vibration impacts during demolitorior struction at nearby receptors in order to meet the specified standards. - Haul routes that affect the fewest number of people shall be selected and subject to preapproval by the City. - Construction contractors shall utilize equipment and trucks equipped with the best available noise control techniques, such as improved mufflers, equipment redesign, use of intake silencers, ducts, engine enclosures and acoustically attenuating shields or shrouds, wherever feasible. - Impact tools (i.e., jack hammers, pavement breakers, and rock drills) used for proplect constructions shall be infortalizably or electrically powered wherever possible to avoid noise associated with compressed air exhaust from preumatically powered tools.
-Where use of preumatic tools is unavoidable, an exhaust muffler on the compressed air exhaust shall be used to lower this compressed air exhaust shall be used to lower tools seekers from the exhaust by up to about 10 dBA.
-External jackets shall be used on impact bods, where deals lie, in order to achieve a further reduction of 5 dBA.
-Quieter procedures shall be used, such as drills rather than impact equipment, whenever feasible. - Stationary noise sources shall be located as far from adjacent receptors as possible, and they shall be muffled and enclosed within temporary sheds,
+- Buffer distances and types of equipment selected to minimize noise and vibration impacts during demolitorioristruction at nearby receptors in order to meet the specified standards. - Haul routes that affect the fewest number of people shall be selected and subject to preapproval by the City. - Construction contractors shall utilize equipment and trucks equipped with the best available noise control techniques, such as improved mufflers, equipment redesign, use of intake silencers, ducts, engine enclosures and acoustically attenuating shields or shrouds, wherever feasible. - Impact tools (i.e., jack hammers, pavement breakers, and rock drills) used for proplect constructions shall be infortalitizally or electrically powered wherever possible to avoid noise associated with compressed air exhaust from preumatically powered tools.
+Where use of preumatic tools is unavoidable, an exhaust muffler on the compressed air exhaust shall be used to lower to some levels from the exhaust by up to about 10 dBA.
+External jackets shall be used on impact bools, where rose levels from the exhaust by up to about 10 dBA.
+External jackets shall be used on impact bools, where dBA.
+Outlier procedures shall be used, such as drills rather than impact equipment, whenever feasible. - Stationary noise sources shall be located as far from adjacent receptors as possible, and they shall be muffled and enclosed within temporary sheds,

-ESC = Entertainment and Sports Cenner; SPD = Special Planning District; DB-all = all proposed digital billboard sites; DB-1= 1-5 at Water Tank; DB-2 = US 50 at Ploneer Reservoir; DB-3 = Business 80 at Sutter's Landing Regional Park/Americian River; DB-4 = Business 80 at Cabine Road; DB-9 = 1-5 at Bayou Road; DB-9 = 1-5 at Bayou Road; DB-9 = 1-5 at San Juan Road; DB-10 = 1-5 at San Juan Road; D
+ESC = Entertainment and Sports Cenner; SPD = Special Planning District; UB-all = all proposed digital billboard sites; DB-1= 1-5 at Water Tank; DB-2 = US 50 at Ploneer Reservoir; DB-3 = Business 80 at Sutter's Landing Regional Park/american River; DB-4 = Business 80 at Cabine Road; DB-9 = 1-5 at Bayou Road; DB-9 = 1-5 at Bayou Road; DB-9 = 1-5 at San Juan Road; DB-10 = 1-5 at Sacramento Rajiyards